 The Aurubis-1 PV plant will optimize the smelter’s external electricity consumption by 11 GWh per year for 15 years.
 The generated electricity could supply 3,500 households annually or a Bulgarian town with а population of 14,000, according to the announcement.

 The facility will cover 2.5% of the production site’s consumption average, with the level reaching up to 12% during the daily peak hours.

-The goal for the Pirdop plant, located near Sofia, is to cover 20% of its energy needs with renewable sources in the medium term by 2030.
+The goal for the Pirdop plant, located near Sofia, is to cover 20% of its energy needs with renewable sources in the medium term.